 2. In the browser go to http://192.168.1.2/api/getZoneStatus.php?zonename=Living%20Room (replace 192.1.168.1.2 with the IP address of your Raspberry Pi running PiHome and “Living%20Room” with the name of one of your zones).
 You should get a response like the following:

-If everything in the checks above worked as expected you are ready to continue with the Home Assistant configuration.
+If everything works as expected in the above steps, you are now ready to proceed with the Home Assistant configuration.

 Home Assistant configuration